lfrati/stegaplots/README.md

 Why not use [steganography](https://en.wikipedia.org/wiki/Steganography) to store all the data you want *INSIDE* the plot?

+That way you can share pictures along with parameters AND THE CODE needed to re-create them, all in one file.
+No more broken links or lost sources.

 # Example
 ## Step 1: make plot + store data